BlockchainLabsNZ/bankorus_contracts_audit/audit/pre-audit.md

 	    balances[owner] = totalSupply_;
 	}
 	```
-	There is no Transfer() event from the zero address when the tokens are created which is required by token tracking software like Etherscan.io
+	There is no Transfer() event from the zero address when the tokens are created which is required by token tracking software like Etherscan.io.
+See line 35 of the MintableToken.sol for example.

 - **1. Self-made checks vs standard modifiers**, [Line 19](https://github.com/BlockchainLabsNZ/bankorus_pre/blob/cbba53880d3b26e37f6c3b0840b14034ca4159d3/contracts/bankorus.sol#L19), bankorus.sol:<br>
 	consider to replace